nanoporegenomics/wambam/README.md

 ## Graphs and summary statistics

 The [scripts/make_plots.R](scripts/make_plots.R) script shows how to make some graphs and compute the summary statistics (e.g. median identity, read N50).
-It's used in the WDL worflow described above.
+It's used in the WDL workflow described above.

 To use it locally: